uulm-smart-sensing/documentation/Sensors/README.md

 ## Guideline on how to add support for a new sensor

 When adding a new sensor to our `sensing_plugin` the following steps should be followed.
 It's best to do all of the steps in the [Flutter](#flutter) section first.
+Once this is done, the `run_pigeon` script must be run to generate the changes for the platforms.

 ### Flutter